-In light of past uncertainties due to COVID-19 and its economic and other impacts, the Company submitted for the Employee Retention Credit ("ERC"), a credit against certain payroll taxes allowed to an eligible employer for qualifying wages, which was established by the CARES Act.
-The Company has submitted \$738,778 in ERC for applicable 2020 and 2021 periods, receiving \$191,199 in 2021.
-As of March 31, 2023, the Company has recorded a receivable for \$547,580 for the remainder of funds expected to be received.
+In light of past uncertainties due to COVID-19 and its economic and other impacts and to uncertainties around the timing and availability of grant disbursements, the loss of revenue from the REGRESS and ALPHA trials as well as any potential equity and debt financings, the Company submitted for the Employee Retention Credit ("ERC"), a credit against certain payroll taxes allowed to an eligible employer for qualifying wages, which was established by the CARES Act.
+The Company has submitted \$738,778 in ERC for applicable 2020 and 2021 periods, receiving \$191,199 in 2021 and \$191,463 in 2023.
+As of June 30, 2024, the Company has recorded a receivable for \$366,551 for the remainder of funds for which we are still awaiting receipt.